stagvant/ERDBG/README.md

 - Activates a way to pause cutscenes from the gamepad.
 - Battle state has been modified allowing some fun stuff.
 - Activates TopMenuDebug in the options menu.
-- Additionally framepacing issues where fixed.
+- Additionally framepacing issues were fixed.
-- Redirected a register to grant infinite runes.
+- Redirected register to grant infinite runes.

 ## Overworld debug camera